JisiyuChen/DissertationCode/README.md

 # DissertationCode
 Code File Descriptions:
-    sentiment_analysis_optimization11new.ipynb: Contains the complete code for the multimodal model proposed in this study, as well as the code for decompressing the image compressed package. moondream.ipynb: Code for fine-tuning the moondream2 model to process multiple images at once.
-    OnlyImage.ipynb: Code for classifying image emotions solely based on image content.
-    OnlyText.ipynb: Code for classifying image emotions solely based on text content.
+    sentiment_analysis_optimization11new.ipynb: Contains the complete code for the multimodal model proposed in this study, as well as the code for decompressing the image compressed package.\n moondream.ipynb: Code for fine-tuning the moondream2 model to process multiple images at once.\n OnlyImage.ipynb: Code for classifying image emotions solely based on image content.\n OnlyText.ipynb: Code for classifying image emotions solely based on text content.\n

 Code Execution Steps: